reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 Building an application in .NET which support OAuth is relatively easy.

-Microsoft´s [ASP.NET Identity](http://www.asp.net/identity/overview/getting-started/introduction-to-aspnet-identity) system is designed to replace the previous ASP.NET Membership and Simple Membership systems.
+Microsoft's [ASP.NET Identity](http://www.asp.net/identity/overview/getting-started/introduction-to-aspnet-identity) system is designed to replace the previous ASP.NET Membership and Simple Membership systems.
 It includes profile support, OAuth integration, works with [OWIN](http://www.asp.net/aspnet/overview/owin-and-katana), and is included with the ASP.NET templates shipped with Visual Studio 2013.

 For example, when building a MVC 5 Application the support for enabling users to log in using OAuth 2.0 with credentials from an external authentication provider, such as Facebook, Twitter or Google is already supported out of the box.
-[This totutial explains how](http://www.asp.net/mvc/tutorials/mvc-5/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on)
+[This tutorial explains how](http://www.asp.net/mvc/tutorials/mvc-5/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on)

 Futher more, this tutorial exaplains how to create your own [OAuth 2.0 Authorization Server using OWIN OAuth middleware](http://www.asp.net/aspnet/overview/owin-and-katana/owin-oauth-20-authorization-server)